India widens oil leaks probe to defence ministry; security concerns grow

 "Yes, it is a threat if the information goes into the wrong hands," said C. Uday Bhaskar, a defence expert and director of the Society for Policy Studies.
 "Any information deemed to be restricted can be used by an inimical, hostile entity."

-India will spend $40 billion (26 billion pounds) on defence in the next fiscal year and, in a pivot away from its former reliance on Soviet hardware, has become a key market for U.S., French and Israeli suppliers.
+India will spend $40 billion on defence in the next fiscal year and, in a pivot away from its former reliance on Soviet hardware, has become a key market for U.S., French and Israeli suppliers.

 "We were concerned that crucial documents had been leaked, but the defence ministry has always been very strict about its recruitment procedure," said ministry spokesman Sitanshu Kar, adding that the ministry's own security setup was "foolproof".